-WAMU has created an interactive map of all of the Door-to-Door stories collected, and all recordings will be archived at the Martin Luther King Jr. Library in the Washingtoniana Division for years to come.
+WAMU has created an interactive map of all of the Door-to-Door stories collected, and all recordings will be archived in the Special Collections at DC Public Library for years to come.

 Have a story to share?
 Email email@example.com with details about your story.
 You can also send a tweet to Jonna McKone at @jonnamckone.

-Door-To-Door at DC Public Library is funded through the Library Services and Technology Act as administered by the Institute of Museum and Library Services.
+Door-To-Door at DC Public Library was funded through the Library Services and Technology Act as administered by the Institute of Museum and Library Services.